laurentftech/Podcast_generator/README.md

 Samantha: Don't forget to subscribe to our podcast.
 ```

-⚠️ Important: The speaker names in your script (e.g., John:, Samantha:) must **exactly** match the names defined in the "Voice Settings" window.
+⚠️ The speaker names in your script (e.g., John:, Samantha:) must **exactly** match the names defined in the "Voice Settings" window.
+If not, the script will not be processed.

-### Here's an example of a script for a multilingual podcast:
+### Here's an example of a script with emotional tone instructions:

 ```txt
 Read aloud the play with emphasing strongly the emotions of the characters.